acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 # Creating Your Own Toolkit <!-- omit from toc -->

 Integrating your own workflows into OpenAD is relatively straightforward.
-If you would like to publish your toolkit for the entire OpenAD community, please [get in touch](https://acceleratedscience.github.io/openad-docs/about.html)

 ### Table of Contents <!-- omit from toc -->
 - [Setup](#setup)